Get more organic search traffic for your Shopify store

 Make sure that the prices are consistent.

-Changing your theme is beyond this article but most customers just find their product prices in their theme and using the
+Changing your theme is beyond this article but most customers just find their product prices in their theme and use the

 times liquid filter to adjust the price.